Investments to continue safe, reliable service

 A: We believe our request is based on prudent and beneficial investments for our customers.
 We will refund all extra money collected, plus interest, back to customers.

 Q: Can customers provide comments on proposed increase and proposed new rate options?

 A: We welcome feedback from our customers.
 Customers can email comments or questions to firstname.lastname@example.org.
 Customers can also participate in the state-wide comment meetings.

 Q: When is the last time Alliant Energy increased rates in Iowa?

-A: Our last base rate increase took effect in 2011.
-In that time, we’ve made major investments in our power grid to make it more reliable and we’ve also made investments to make the energy we produce cleaner.
+A: Our last base rate increase took effect in 2013.
+In that time, we’ve made major investments in our gas system to replace aging materials and add more capacity to the system for customers.